-For a bit of fun, in this article we have adapted this approach to fit in with some famous lines of verse from arguably one of England’s finest content creators, Rudyard Kipling.
+For a bit of fun, in this article, we have adopted this approach to fit in with some famous lines of verse from arguably one of England’s finest content creators, Rudyard Kipling.

 ‘I keep six honest serving-men: